Cha Cruz-Behag

 Charleen Abigaile "Cha" Ramos Cruz-Behag (born May 11, 1988) is a Filipino professional volleyball player and an educator.
-She is a member of the Philippine women's national volleyball team.
-Currently, she is playing and is the team captain for the F2 Logistics Cargo Movers in the Philippine Super Liga, a semi-professional corporate club volleyball league in the Philippines.
-She was a member of De La Salle University (DLSU) Lady Spikers, the official women's volleyball varsity team of De La Salle University.
-She was a two-time University Athletic Association of the Philippines's (UAAP) Finals Most Valuable Player and was part of DLSU Lady Spikers' four UAAP championships.
-She is known for her versatility in playing the sport of volleyball earning her the moniker "Ms. Everything".
+She was a two-time University Athletic Association of the Philippines's (UAAP) Finals Most Valuable Player and was part of the De La Salle University Lady Spikers' four UAAP championships.
+She is known for her versatility in volleyball, earning her the moniker "Ms. Everything".

+In July 2024, she was tapped as assistant coach for the Petro Gazz Angels.

 Personal life

 Cruz was born on May 11, 1988.
-She studied in the St. Louis College of Valenzuela high school from 2003 to 2006 and completed her Bachelor's in Psychology at De La Salle University and as of 2012 was pursuing her Master's degree in Special Education.
+She studied in the St. Louis College of Valenzuela high school from 2003 to 2006 and completed her Bachelor's in Psychology at De La Salle University.
+As of 2012, she was pursuing her Master's degree in Special Education.
 She is the older sister of volleyball players Camille Cruz and Cienne Cruz.

 Cruz married pilot Rey Behag on February 28, 2018, in Tagaytay.
 In October 2019, she gave birth to her son, Leon Sol.

 Career

-Cruz is known for her versatility and multidimensional skills in playing volleyball.
-Over the years of playing, she has played every position except libero and has embraced the 7th woman role for the DLSU Lady Spikers.
-According to her: "Kung sino yung nagkamali, or sino yung medyo off sa game, I’ll replace them.
+Cruz is known for her versatility in playing volleyball.
+Over her career, she has played every position except libero and has embraced the 7th woman role for the DLSU Lady Spikers.
+According to her: "Kung sino yung nagkamali, or sino yung medyo off sa game, I'll replace them.
 So even setter, even center spiker, utility or open spiker I played."
-This all-around athleticism in playing the sport and her ability to transition from setter to all spiking positions earned her the moniker "Miss Everything".
-However, she completed playing the final position of libero during the Battle of the Rivals last July 16, 2017.
+This all-around athleticism and her ability to transition from setter to all spiking positions earned her the moniker "Miss Everything".
+However, she completed playing the final position of libero during the Battle of the Rivals on July 16, 2017.

-Cruz began playing volleyball during her 6th grade.
-She abruptly took a break in the succeeding years but picked it up again during high school.
-She was later recruited by Coach Ramil De Jesus for the DLSU Lady Spikers varsity team and played for the team from 2005 to 2012.
+Cruz began playing volleyball when she was in 6th grade.
+She took a break in the succeeding years but picked it up again during high school.
+Later, she was recruited by Coach Ramil De Jesus for the DLSU Lady Spikers varsity team and played for the team from 2005 to 2012.